-Niagara University Theatre produces approximately nine productions each year.
-Tickets may be purchased online at www.niagara.edu/theatre.
-Follow the link "Production" to either "Season" or "Box Office."
-Graduate students may purchase tickets at the youth rate of \$7.
-Tickets may also be purchased at the theater one hour prior to curtain.
-Messages may be left on the box-office voice mail at 716-286-8685 or theatre@niagara.edu.
+Niagara University Theatre produces approximately eight productions each year.
+Tickets may be purchased online at http://theatre.niagara.edu.
+Graduate students may purchase tickets at the youth rate.
+Tickets may also be purchased at the theatre box office Monday through Friday from 2:30-5:30 p.m. or one hour prior to curtain.
+Messages may be left on the box office voice mail at 716.286.8685 or theatre@niagara.edu.